-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.70 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)3.90 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.20 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.80 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.00 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.40 Very lowVery high 5

-Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.40 Very lowVery high 5
+Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.3.20 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.2.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

-No recent significant humanitarian developments.
-This country is being monitored by our analysis team.
+No significant recent humanitarian developments.
+This crisis is being monitored by our analysis team.

 Food: About 5.7 million people had insufficient food consumption as at September 2021.
 Food shortages are expected to increase because of poor rainfall and a prolonged dry spell.
 Food prices (including wheat) have increased following the effects of conflict on the supply chain in Ukraine, affecting people’s access to food.?

 Education: Access to education for 4.6 million children in Zimbabwe has been disrupted because of prolonged school closures as part of COVID-19 containment measure, in addition to a teacher’s strike since 7 February related to the high cost of living and inflation rates.
 Financial constraints, teenage pregnancies, and the COVID-19 pandemic have also contributed to a 23% dropout rate among school-aged children.?